 Not losing ground on available affordable units.
 Roughly 17,000 housing units along the corridor are currently affordable to those households earning \$70,000 or less annually.
-Three-quarters of these are in Prince George's County but most do not have affordability restrictions in place.
+Three-quarters of these are in Prince George's County, but most do not have affordability restrictions in place.
 In total, 8,500 units along the corridor have some affordability protections in place, including 935 MPDUs in Montgomery County.
 Many of these are owned and managed by private landlords.
 Some are subsidized units.
 Almost all may be susceptible to market changes.
 More analysis is needed to determine when affordability protections may expire.
 Maintaining and improving the quality and safety of the housing inventory affordable to working families is an urgent priority for the PLCC.

-Figure 5.
-PLCC Meeting March 2019
+Figure 14.
+PLCC Meeting March 2019 (photo credit NCSG)

-1 For the PLCC housing action plan, the term "corridor" means the 1-mile area around the transit line composed of census block groups for analysis purposes.
+1 - For the PLCC housing action plan, the term "corridor" means the 1-mile area around the transit line composed of census block groups for analysis purposes.
+Appendix B provides more information on the sub area withing the corridor